BalaChinnaiah/Tacos_Homepage/README.md

 # Tacos_Homepage
-A simple pure HTML web page
+A simple pure web page using only HTML.